 Start by thinking about the industry you’re in and the value you offer to your customers.
 Although there are no hard and fast rules, here are a few guidelines on which strategies may be best suited to which types of businesses.

 Cost-based pricing can be effective for traditional, well-established businesses that have a clear picture of what their costs are and want to ensure that they make a clear profit.
 Often, the process of calculating a production cost per item can be easier for companies that make physical products.

 The main downside of this method is that it doesn’t take account of demand, so you may end up with uncompetitive prices.
 That’s particularly true of startups, which may have high costs to account for.
 Or, at the other end of the scale, you may charge too little and miss out on opportunities to make a higher profit margin.

 If your company enjoys a clear competitive advantage, customer-based pricing may be better for you.
 It allows you to charge more, knowing that you provide so much value to customers that they’ll be happy to pay.

 The danger of customer-based pricing is that you may alienate customers who compare your prices to what they think the product or service must actually cost to produce, and conclude that they’re too high.
 You also lay yourself open to being undercut by a new competitor who offers a similar service for a cheaper price.

 If, on the other hand, you’re in a highly competitive market, with several different companies offering very similar products, then competitor-based pricing may be suitable for you.
 It allows you to differentiate yourself from the competition and draw customers away from them based on how you position yourself.

 The danger here is that you let yourself get drawn into price wars that erode or even destroy your profit margins.
 That’s particularly true if you’re up against a large company that can afford to undercut you.
-I talked about this danger in a recent tutorial:
+I talked about this danger in an earlier tutorial:

 Mix and Match